-This device complies with Part 15 of the FCC Rules and with Innovation, Science and Economic Development Canada's licence-exempt RSS(s).
+This device complies with Part 15 of the FCC Rules.
 Operation is subject to the following two conditions:

 - 1. This device may not cause harmful interference, and - 2.
 This device must accept any interference received, including interference that may cause undesired operation.